 So…you’ve always wanted to visit a spa and you’ve finally found the perfect spa to visit.
 You’ve done your extensive research online – you’ve seen the photos of the rooms, you’ve read reviews about the various massages, body scrubs and facials that they offer and you’ve even picked out a few that you’d like to try.
 That’s when you go into a second of panic – no one’s told you what to expect when you’re actually at the spa.
-The questions start popping up – I supposed to take off all my clothes?
+The questions start popping up – am I supposed to take off all my clothes?
 Do I leave my underwear on?
-Is my make up going to melt?
+Is my make-up going to melt?
 Is my therapist going to keep talking to me?
 Don’t fret.
-We have some spa tips for you!
+We have some first-time spa tips for you!

-We all dislike hard selling, but that should not be a reason to keep us away from booking a luxurious spa treat for ourselves.
+We all dislike hard-selling, but that should not be a reason to keep us away from booking a luxurious spa treat for ourselves.

-2. Your therapist (or whoever leads you to your treatment room) will give you instructions.
+Tip #2.
+Your therapist (or whoever leads you to your treatment room) will give you instructions.
 If they don’t, just ask!

-When a therapists leads you to your treatment room, he/she will give you instructions as to what to wear and what to expect.
+When a therapist leads you to your treatment room, he/she will give you instructions as to what to wear and what to expect.
 For example, if you’re having a bath, they will tell you to put on your disposable underwear, and that they will return after 30 minutes have passed to let you know it’s time for your next treatment.
-Or, if you’re having a massage, to remove your clothes and to lie face down on the massage table while awaiting their return.
+Or, if you’re having a massage, remove your clothes and lie face down on the massage table while awaiting their return.

-Therapists give these instructions everyday.
+Therapists give these instructions every day.
 It might become a slightly boring part of their routine, or they might assume you know what to do, and forget to tell you.
 Don’t be afraid to ask so you don’t let these little awkward moments get in the way!
 No one likes waiting topless and alone in a room wondering what’s going to happen next 😳

-3. Communication is key in getting the best treatment, but if you’re not comfortable with all the small talk, let your therapist know at the start
+Tip #3.
+Communication is key in getting the best treatment, but if you’re not comfortable with all the small talk, let your therapist know at the start

 Most spas require you to fill up a questionnaire before you start your treatment.
-If you’re at the spa to solve a specific problem, like releasing some aching knots in your back or getting your face’s impurities thoroughly extracted, make sure that your therapists knows.
-This is when communication works towards making your spa experience a good one.
+If you’re at the spa to solve a specific problem, like releasing some aching knots in your back or getting your face’s impurities thoroughly extracted, make sure that your therapists know.
+This is when communication works towards making your first-time spa experience a good one.

 Some therapists like to talk a lot during the treatment.
 This is a great distraction method when you’re experiencing painful treatments like waxing.
 In most other cases, you’re at a spa to relax.
 It is okay to let them know you would like some peace and quiet, and that you will let them know yourself halfway if you wish to change how the treatment is flowing, e.g. reducing facial extractions or massage pressure due to pain.

-4. Pain does not always equal gain
+Tip #4.
+Pain does not always equal gain

 If you think that you need to endure super painful massages, extra hot bath water, or abrasive scrubs, here’s a big NO. You know your body best, so speak up once a treatment becomes highly uncomfortable before it’s too late.
 Spa treatments should be about pain and problem relief and relaxation, not accumulation.

-5. Take the time to enjoy your post-spa treatment refreshments!
+Tip #5.
+Take the time to enjoy your post-spa treatment refreshments!